OwlRisk/syncrade-web/README.md

 **The Intelligence Object MUST be identical.**

-否则 → 不是 Syncrade Judgment。
+Otherwise → it is not a Syncrade Judgment.

 ⸻